Liechtenstein student visa guide

-While Liechtenstein may be one of the smallest countries in the world, it offers unique opportunities for international students, particularly those interested in business studies, due to its strong economy and entrepreneurial environment.
-The country is land-locked between Switzerland and Austria, is known for its stunning alpine landscapes, mediaeval castles, and high standard of living.
-The country’s universities are recognised for their quality education and close ties to industries.
+While Liechtenstein is one of the smallest countries in the world, it offers unique opportunities for international students, particularly in business, finance, and related fields, thanks to its strong economy and close links with industry.
+Located between Switzerland and Austria, Liechtenstein is known for its stunning Alpine landscapes, medieval castles, and high standard of living.

 Following your acceptance, you’ll need to demonstrate that you have sufficient financial means to support yourself during your stay.
 Students are generally required to show they have access to around CHF 1,500 to CHF 2,000 per month to cover living expenses, depending on their lifestyle and accommodation choices.